bindralab/CellPyAbility/README.md

 - provide single-cell resolution of survival
 - are insensitive to metabolic variability within a cell or between cell lines
 - are compatible with redox-altering chemicals
-- require simpler methodology
+- require simpler methodology and cheaper reagents
 - can be used on live cells using non-toxic nuclear dyes like Hoechst.

 A disadvantage of the GDA is the computational and temporal cost of the required image analysis.
-We present CellPyAbility, which rapidly generates dose-response metrics and publication-ready graphics from a folder of unedited, whole-well GDA images in approximately one minute on commodity hardware.
+CellPyAbility rapidly calculates dose-response metrics and publication-ready graphics from a folder of unedited, whole-well GDA images in approximately one minute on commodity hardware.

+CellPyAbility includes the synergy module which analyzes 59 unique drug concentration combinations, returning dose-response metrics and Bliss independence scores, a measure of synergy in cellular systems.

+Finally, the simple module returns a matrix of nuclei counts in a 96-well format without further analysis, allowing maximum flexibility.

+CellPyAbility uses [CellProfiler](https://cellprofiler.org/) to quantify nuclei, which maximizes modularity for the user.
+Please see the [CellProfiler license](CellProfilerLicense.txt).

 ## Prerequisites